-Similar to incubating the chicken eggs, creating a habitat for caterpillars and watch them grow, make cocoons and hatch into butterflies is something many students are doing this time of year.
+Similar to incubating the chicken eggs, creating a habitat for caterpillars and watching them grow, make cocoons, and hatch into butterflies is a very popular spring activity.
 I have a unit that has some great supporting activities for this if you plan on doing it in your classroom this year.
-Check it out HERE.
+Check it out by Butterfly Life Cycle unit.

 I don’t know about you, but I always need a little extra help getting out of my winter rut at home.
-Your students’ parents are probably feeling the same way.
+Your students’ parents are probably feeling the same way and would some spring activities to do with their kids at home.
 You can download this great family involvement activity below that gives your parents lots of great ways to get outside and enjoy this warmer weather.
 You can set this up as a contest, a homework assignment, or just a helpful handout to send home.
 I always did one of these at Christmas time and they worked really well.
 Click the button below the image to download this free activity.